Sylvainmoreno/testTechFulll/README.md

 created 2 custom components called IEDFormInput and IEDFormButton.

 ## Technologies
-This project was created with:
+This project was developed with:

 * Formik (https://formik.org/): Formik is a React Library.
 I used it to to create a form for the email and password